jonasctrl/monocular-slam-drone/README.md

 The navigation system was further divided into three modules:

-- Depth estimation module (DEM) - This module is responsible for estimating depth images from the RGB camera feed provided by the simulation environment.
-For this task, the "Depth Anything V2" model was utilized.
+- Depth estimation module (DEM) - responsible for estimating depth images from the RGB camera feed provided by the simulation environment.
+Current depth interface is based on "Depth Anything V2" model.
-- Mapper module (MM) - The purpose of MM is to build and iteratively update the oc-cupancy map-based 3D environment using depth images supplied by DEM and camera position and orientation retrieved from the simulation environment.
+- Mapper module (MM) - builds and iteratively updates the occupancy map-based 3D environment using depth images supplied by DEM and camera position and orientation retrieved from the simulation environment.
-- Navigation module (NM) - This module finds viable path trajectories to specified points in an everchanging mapped 3D environment.
-Path-finding logic is based on the A\* algorithm.
+- Navigation module (NM) - finds viable path trajectories to specified points in an everchanging mapped 3D environment.
+Path-finding logic is based on the A* algorithm.
 The output of this module is fed back to the simulation environ-ment.

 ## Depth Mapping in 3D Space